Important changes to planning law are taking effect as the Planning and Development Act 2024 is being commenced on a phased basis.

 What is planning?

-For further information on how to comment on planning matters please refer to our Planning Leaflet Series.
+For more information on how to comment on planning matters, please see our Planning Leaflet Series.

 Hierarchy of Plans in Ireland